daniela-idara/NodeJSFileSystems/README.md

 ## 3) Copy a File - copyFile.js

-    * Using input from terminal readline prompts, this file will accomplish two things:
+    * Using input from terminal readline prompts, this file will accomplish three things:

         --- Stores input for original file name
         --- Stores input for new file name